Albert Einstein Academy Charter School

-Albert Einstein Academy Charter School is an IB Primary Years Programme-certified charter school in San Diego, California, United States.
-It is a part of the San Diego Unified School District.
+Albert Einstein Academy Charter School is an IB Primary Years Programme–certified charter school in San Diego, California, United States.
+It is a part of San Diego Unified School District.
 Established in 2002, it is the only school in the district authorized as an IB-PYP school.
 The school serves grades kindergarten through 8th grade.
-It is actually chartered as two schools: an elementary school (K-5) of about 826 students and a middle school (6-8) of about 596 students.
+It is actually chartered as two schools: an elementary school (K-5) of about 826 students and a middle school (6–8) of about 596 students.
 It is accredited by the Western Association of Schools and Colleges.

 The school teaches via a language immersion program in which classes are taught partly in English and partly in German.
 Spanish was later added to the mix.
 The German-English immersion program has attracted visits from members of the German Parliament.

 As with all charter schools in San Diego, the school is free; admission is by application and a lottery.
 Originally, preference was given to students who speak German.
 However, that policy was challenged by the school board as possibly discriminatory and is no longer in place.